SumanthUdupi/F1-Project/Code Explanation.md

    print("NumPy version:", np.__version__)

 These lines display the versions of each library in use, which helps in keeping track of the exact setup, since different versions might have small differences in functionality.

+### Loading of Data.

+1. **Creating a Dictionary of DataFrames**:
+   - A dictionary called `dataframes` is created, where each key-value pair represents a table name and its corresponding DataFrame.
+This setup makes it easy to iterate over multiple tables.

+2. **Looping to Display Shapes and Sample Rows**:
+   - The first loop iterates over each DataFrame in the dictionary, printing:
+     - The name of the DataFrame.
+     - The shape of the DataFrame, which shows the number of rows and columns.
+     - The first few rows of data using `head()`, giving a sample preview of the data.

+3. **Looping to Display Column Names**:
+   - The second loop iterates over each DataFrame again to print:
+     - The name of each table.
+     - A list of the column names in each DataFrame.
+     - This part is helpful for understanding the structure of each table and identifying available fields for analysis or further processing.